ssi-anik/amqp/readme.md

 - `TYPE_FANOUT` for **fanout** type.
 - `TYPE_HEADERS` for **headers** type.

-The `Exchange::make` method also accepts the following key when making an exchange instance.
+The `Exchange::make` method also accepts the following keys when making an exchange instance.

 - `declare` Type: `bool`.
 Default: `false`.
 If you want to declare the exchange.
 - `passive` Type: `bool`.
 Default: `false`.
 If the exchange is passive.